renalreg/jtrace/README.md

 Latest .jar files and dependency installation instructions can be found on the [GitHub Package Registry](https://github.com/renalreg/jtrace/packages/1232844).

-Every commit to this repository will be built and stored as an artifact for 30 days.
+Every commit to this repository will be built and stored as a GitHub Actions artifact for 30 days.
 This is to allow for easy access to the latest builds for testing purposes.

 ## Local development